(Adopted in 2016)

 - The Board shall have the power to create for special purposes such other ad hoc committees and chairs as it shall consider appropriate between business meetings

-- All major matters before the Association, except those mandated to a mail ballot as provided for in section F below, shall be considered and voted upon at the annual meeting, including the election of the Co-Chairs, Editor, and Secretary-Treasurer.
+- All major matters before the Association, except those mandated to an electronic ballot as provided for in section F below, shall be considered and voted upon at the annual meeting.
 A simple majority will constitute passage for any matter.
 The quorum for the annual business meetings shall be thirty members of the Society.

 - The minutes of the annual business meeting shall be printed on the website or disseminated through the society e-mail list.